 Windham Antique Center owner Michael Bruno said the social will be safari-style because guests will enjoy food and drinks under large tents set up in his shop's gallery section before herding over to opera house.
 The price for both events is $30; or $7 at the door for just the movie.
 There also will be a silent auction of elephant art and African crafts, as well as a raffle, at the opera house.

 Walter told the Reformer she lived in Kenya from 1996 to 2000 with her husband, a Kenyan-born English citizen whose maternal grandparents moved to the country when it was still a British colony.
-She often saw wild elephants in their natural habitat during her frequent safaris and became alarmed when she learned about the spike in illegal poaching going on throughout Africa.

 "It hasn't been this bad since the 1980s, which was a really bad period, too," she said Wednesday.
 "And these are not the old-fashioned poachers with spears and bows and arrows.
 These are criminals who need money for their causes, like militias and crime syndicates in other countries.
 They're using automatic weapons and night vision scopes to track (elephants).
 They just don't stand a chance against these ruthless people."